How do you keep your business safe on the internet?11 Feb 2020

 Company Procedures and Policies

-In addition to have a policy around how to keep everyone informed, trained, and up to date on the latest possible security threats, there are a number of other things you can do to keep your business safe online before you even start looking at the technical fixes.
+In addition to have a policy around how to keep everyone informed, trained, and up to date on the latest possible security threats, there are a number of other things you can do to keep your business safe online before you even start looking jumping into your digital transformation.

 I’ll talk about these technical solutions in the next section, but in this one, I’d like to focus on just a few of the procedural aspects of your business that will help keep you secure.